 In his introduction, Baron Baptiste explains that his “goal is to present health and virtue, not as something to possess or to have, but as something to be… “

 Yoga Pretzels is also a fantastic way to introduce Yoga to your kids and spend some quality time with them. “ Yoga Pretzels.
 50 Fun Yoga Activities for Kids & grownups” is written by Tara Guber and Leah Kalish, introduced by Baron Baptiste and beautifully illustrated by Sophie Fatus.

-Tara Guber is the founder of Yoga Ed (directed by Leah Kalish) that develops health and wellness courses and materials that educate children, teachers, and parents about the benefits of yoga.
-These 50 fun yoga activities cards are for all ages, and are divided into 9 sections: breath, game, balance, stand, forward bend, back bend, twist & stretch, partner and time in.
-On the back of each card, the pose is broken down into 4 organized steps.
+Tara Guber is the founder of Yoga Ed (directed by Leah Kalish) that develops health and wellness courses and materials that educate children, teachers, and parents about the benefits of Yoga.
+These 50 fun Yoga activities cards are for all ages and are divided into nine sections: breath, game, balance, stand, forward bend, backbend, twist & stretch, partner, and time in.
+On the back of each card, the pose is broken down into four organized steps.

-I am not a Yoga expert, but Yoga has teachen me above all to have more compassion.
+I am not a Yoga expert, but Yoga has taught me, above all, to have more compassion.
 Perhaps fostering cooperation and compassion might be the greatest gift that we can give our children.

 Update June 2018: One of our readers has recommended this great beginner’s guide to meditation.
-It’s called Meditation 101 and covers all the basics: practices, postures, and pretty much everything in between.
+Meditation 101 covers all the basics: practices, postures, and pretty much everything in between.